dloubser1/Milestone-2/index.md

 * Zoom Whiteboard.
 Zoom has a feature called Whiteboard that is what it sounds like; it’s a virtual whiteboard that the teacher and students can write on.
 High school and college professors use it to keep their students engaged.

-  -Pros: this allows students and teachers to interact in real time.
+  - Pros: this allows students and teachers to interact in real time.
 If students have not been given permission to write on it, it is still a good way to keep students attention since it is familiar to a classroom setting.

-  -Cons: some students are not as emotionally mature as others and could write vulgar/obscene things on the whiteboard for everyone to see.
+  - Cons: some students are not as emotionally mature as others and could write vulgar/obscene things on the whiteboard for everyone to see.

 * Zoom Polling.
 Zoom has a functionality that allows for teachers to poll/quiz their students in a meeting.

-  -Pros: Students will be more engaged if they are being asked questions throughout class.
+  - Pros: Students will be more engaged if they are being asked questions throughout class.
 This can also give teachers a gauge on how many students are consistently paying attention.

-  -Cons:  I do not believe there is a functionality to easily upload the results of the polls/quizzes to websites/other apps, so if a teacher is doing this for a grade, it can be frustrating.
+  - Cons:  I do not believe there is a functionality to easily upload the results of the polls/quizzes to websites/other apps, so if a teacher is doing this for a grade, it can be frustrating.

 * Games.
 This has been more in K-12, but teachers have been using games to keep their students engaged.
 They’ve ranged from things like Kahoot to internet scavenger hunts.

-  -Pros: Trivia games have been shown to keep brains engaged and it can be a fun thing to lighten students’ moods during the ongoing pandemic.
+  - Pros: Trivia games have been shown to keep brains engaged and it can be a fun thing to lighten students’ moods during the ongoing pandemic.

-  -Cons: Some college professors may find it childish
+  - Cons: Some college professors may find it childish

 ### What Guidelines and Principles Do These Follow?